ronaldbosma/blog/content/blog/apim-client-certificate-series/02-validate-client-certificate-in-apim-behind-agw/index.md

 GET https://apim-sample.dev/client-cert/validate-from-agw
 ```

-This example returns the same response whether no certificate is supplied or an invalid client certificate is provided.
+The operation returns the same response whether no certificate is supplied or an invalid client certificate is provided.
 A more comprehensive example can be found [here](https://github.com/ronaldbosma/blog-code-examples/blob/master/apim-client-certificate-series/02-validate-client-certificate-in-apim-behind-agw/api-management/validate-from-agw.operation.cshtml).

 ### Plugging the security hole